 By knowing your risk for prediabetes and making changes to reverse the condition, you can join the national cause to prevent type 2 diabetes and lower the number of cases of the disease in the United States.
 Fewer cases of type 2 diabetes mean healthier communities, a healthier and more productive workforce, as well as lower health care costs for everyone.7 A great way to prevent diabetes is to join a CDC-recognized diabetes prevention program.
 People with prediabetes who take part in a structured lifestyle change program, like the one offered by CDC, can cut their risk of developing type 2 diabetes by 58 percent (71 percent for people over 60 years old).8

 Many different types of organizations offer CDC-recognized diabetes prevention programs.
 For example, the Black Women’s Health Imperative highlights the success of the Diabetes Prevention Program, including their “Change Your Lifestyle.
 Change Your Life” program.9 They have featured success stories from both individuals and companies who have joined the program and made modest lifestyle changes to improve health and wellness.

 Having prediabetes is your early warning sign.
-The key to beating prediabetes is not making many drastic changes to your life, but rather starting with two or three smaller shifts towards a healthier lifestyle.
+The key to beating prediabetes is not making lots of drastic changes to your life, but rather starting with two or three smaller shifts towards a healthier lifestyle.
 Small steps are what can make a big difference.
 As soon as someone discovers they may be at risk for type 2 diabetes, they should talk with their physician about further testing to confirm whether they have prediabetes and discuss the necessary lifestyle changes needed to help prevent the onset of type 2 diabetes.